Santiago X

-Santiago X is an indigenous multidisciplinary artist and architect working in land art, architecture, new media, and hip hop music.
+Santiago X is an Indigenous American multidisciplinary artist and architect working in land art, architecture, new media, and hip hop music.
 Born in Phoenix, Arizona in 1982, he is an enrolled citizen of the Coushatta Tribe of Louisiana (Koasati) and Indigenous Chamoru from the Island of Guam U.S.A (Hacha'Maori).
 X considers himself an Indigenous Futurist.
 In 2020, he was commissioned by the U.S. State Department to serve as lead artist of The American Arts Incubator, Brazil.
 As part of the 2019 Chicago Architecture Biennial, X mounted two public installations along the Chicago and Des Plaines Rivers consisting of mound effigies and was the first Native American to be represented at the Biennial.

 Santiago X received a Bachelors of Environmental Design from the University of Colorado, a Masters of Architecture from the University of Southern California, and a Masters of Fine Arts Studio in Art and Technology from the School of the Art Institute of Chicago.